-Google is said to be planning on returning to China with a censored version of its search engine.
+Google is planning on returning to China with a censored version of its search engine.
 The company was shut down in 2010 in the country citing Chinese government’s attempts of restricting “free speech” on the web.

 The Great Firewall of China

-While Great Firewall heavily censors the information which talk about religion, free speech, police brutality, democracy, some specific topics such as the 1989 Tiananmen Square protests and Taiwanese independence are completely .
+While the Great Firewall heavily censors the information which talks about religion, free speech, police brutality, democracy, some specific topics such as the 1989 Tiananmen Square protests and Taiwanese independence are complete.

 Why does Google want to return to China?